tgh-apil/Optic-Nerve-Sheath-Phantom/README.md

 ## Parts, Materials & Equipment
 ### Printed Parts
+The files for these parts can be found in the CAD Files folder of this repository.

 Left Side
 * left bottom.stl/3mf * — portion of case that houses the eye and optic nerve sheath
-* left lid.stl/3mf — lid for back of case
+* left lid.stl — lid for back of case
-* left top.stl/3mf — top/forehead component of case
+* left top.stl — top/forehead component of case
-* left mold 1.stl/3mf — part 1 of mold
+* left mold 1.stl — part 1 of mold
-* left mold 2.stl/3mf — part 2 of mold
+* left mold 2.stl — part 2 of mold

 Right Side
 * right bottom.stl/3mf * — portion of case that houses the eye and optic nerve sheath
-* right lid.stl/3mf — lid for back of case
+* right lid.stl — lid for back of case
-* right top.stl/3mf — top/forehead component of case
+* right top.stl — top/forehead component of case
-* right mold 1.stl/3mf — part 1 of mold
+* right mold 1.stl — part 1 of mold
-* right mold 2.stl/3mf — part 2 of mold
+* right mold 2.stl — part 2 of mold

 \* Use high temperature PLA or another heat resistant filament for components that will be in contact with molten ballistics gel (left bottom.stl and right bottom.stl).
 Any filament can be used for the rest of the components (PLA was used in this case).